pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. method:: derive(key_material)

-        :param key_material bytes: The input key material.
-Depending on what key derivation function you are using this could be either random material, or a user supplied password.
+        :param bytes key_material: The input key material.
+Depending on what key derivation function you are using this could be either random bytes, or a user supplied password.
         :return: The new key.
         :raises cryptography.exceptions.AlreadyFinalized: This is raised when